W&T Interfaces

 2. Incorporate applet into Web page

-• Copy the applet data (shown in gray) into the <body> area of your Web page.
+• Copy the applet data (shown in green) into the <body> area of your Web page.

 • Insert the IP address of your Web-Thermograph.